syncfusion-content/angularjs-docs/angularjs/LinearGauge/Getting-Started.md

 N> 1.
 In production, we highly recommend you to use our [`custom script generator`](http://help.syncfusion.com/js/custom-script-generator) to create custom script file with required controls and its dependencies only.
 Also to reduce the file size further please use [`GZip compression`](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/optimize-encoding-and-transfer?hl=en) in your server.
 N> 2.
 For themes, you can use the `ej.web.all.min.css` CDN link from the code snippet given.
 To add the themes in your application, please refer to [`this link`](http://help.syncfusion.com/js/theming-in-essential-javascript-components).

-## Create a lineargauge
+## Create a linear gauge

 All the Essential JavaScript directives have been encapsulated into a single module called `ejangular` so the first step would be to declare dependency for this module within your AngularJS application.

-The lineargauge can be created using `ej-lineargauge` AngularJS directive and its properties can be defined using `e-` prefix followed by the property name.(For example, e-height)
+The linear gauge can be created using `ej-lineargauge` AngularJS directive and its properties can be defined using `e-` prefix followed by the property name.(For example, e-height)

 The code example for defining controls in AngularJS is as follows,